OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 This activity assures that the architecture is aligned with the security requirements and best practices.

 ### Activity
 Analyze the architecture against known security requirements and best practices.
-Security requirements, either formally identified or informally known, should be identified and collected.
-Additionally, identify and include any security assumptions upon which safe operation of the system relies.
+Identify and collect either formally identified or informally known security requirements.
+Additionally, identify and include any security assumptions on which safe operation of the system relies.

 Review each item on the list of known security requirements against the architecture.
 Elaborate the analysis to show the design-level features that address each security requirement.
-Separate, detailed analysis iterations can be performed on parts of the architecture to simplify capturing this information if the system is large and/or complex.
+Perfor separate, detailed analysis iterations on parts of the architecture to simplify capturing this information if the system is large or complex.
 The overall goal is to verify that each known security requirement has been addressed by the system design.
-Any security requirements that are not clearly provided at the design level should be noted as assessment findings.
+Note any security requirements \not clearly provided at the design level as assessment findings.

-This analysis should be conducted by security-savvy technical staff with input from architects, developers, managers, and business owners as needed.
-It should be updated during the design phase when there are changes in security requirements or high-level system design.

 ### Maturity Questions
 #### Q 1